farangkao/LightDataTable.Core/README.md

              OFFSET 20
              ROWS FETCH NEXT 100 ROWS ONLY;
 ```
+## Limitations
+LightDataTable have only support to Mssql Db right now, but you could easily create your own transaction Data that inherit
+ICustomRepository.

 ## Issues
-This project is under developing and it's not in its final state so please report any bugs or improvement you find
+This project is under developing and it's not in its final state so please report any bugs or improvement you might find